 Let us understand the same with a case study.

-As per Amazon.com Pro-Forma operating loss narrowed to $27 million for the third quarter, whereas net loss as per GAAP was at $170 million.
-Then controversy arose which made the company develop report as per standards of Pro-Forma and release report.
-In late 2001 the Securities and Exchange Commission issued a warning if any company misleads Pro-Forma earnings could face civil fraud suits.
-In 2002 first action against this warning was taken over Trump Hotels, Casino Resort.
+As per Amazon.com, Pro-Forma operating loss narrowed to $27 million for the third quarter, whereas net lossNet LossNet loss or net operating loss refers to the excess of the expenses incurred over the income generated in a given accounting period.
+It is evaluated as the difference between revenues and expenses and recorded as a liability in the balance sheet. per GAAP was $170 million.
+Then controversy arose, which made the company develop reports per Pro-Forma standards and release reports.
+In late 2001 the Securities and Exchange Commission warned that if any company misled Pro-Forma, earnings could face civil fraud suits.
+In 2002 first action against this warning was taken over Trump Hotels and Casino Resorts.

 What is Pro-forma EPS?

-Pro-forma EPS is very helpful in Mergers and Acquisitions wherein Pro-Forma EPS adds the target net income and any additional synergies or incremental adjustments to the numerator while adding new shares issued sue to acquisition to the denominator.
+Pro-forma EPS is very helpful in Mergers and AcquisitionsMergers And AcquisitionsMergers and acquisitions (M&A) are collaborations between two or more firms.
+In a merger, two or more companies functioning at the same level combine to create a new business entity.
+In an acquisition, a larger organization buys a smaller business entity for expansion..
+It adds the target net income and any additional synergies or incremental adjustments to the numerator while adding new shares issued due to acquisition to the denominator.

 Pro-Forma EPS Formula

-- Pro-Forma EPS is used by acquiring a company to determine financial outcome they will have by acquiring the target or merger with the target.
-This also allows the acquirer to determine whether this transaction will be accretive or dilute, and cause a positive effect in EPS.
+- Pro-Forma EPS is used by acquiring a company to determine the financial outcome they will have by acquiring the target or merger with the target.
+It also allows the acquirer to determine whether this transaction will be accretive or dilutive and positively affect EPS.
 This situation can also arise where Earnings Per ShareEarnings Per ShareEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
 It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
 The higher the earnings per share (EPS), the more profitable the company is. can increase, but the value of merger companies is lower than the acquirer and target.